 Step 4: Reach Maximum Medical Recovery to Settle

 As you know, the sooner you get proper medical care for your injuries, the better.
 That's your first priority.
-In the stages of the claim process, you have to file quickly as well, but your attorney can't know how much your future medical and wage losses will be until you fully recover from your injuries—or recover as much as you will and receive a final prognosis.
+In the stages of the claim process, you have to file quickly as well.
+Still, your attorney can't know how much your future medical and wage losses will be until you fully reach maximum medical improvement(MMI) and recover from your injuries—or recover as much as you will and receive a final prognosis.

 If you or a loved one suffered severe medical complications, your lawyer will probably wait to settle your case until you reach maximum medical recovery, which ensures you'll have proper compensation for complete care and restitution for future compromised income.